Origins of pre-settlement funding

 Pre-settlement funding, legal funding, or lawsuit financing all these names serve to define the designated functions of this single source of finance.

 Originating from the olden British doctrines of champerty and maintenance, legal funding started in Great Britain.
 This initiation took course mainly around the time when investors and landowners realized that patronizing claimants in lawsuits could make immense profits.
-They were sure that the court might grant the claimants something or anything if they bring in a strong claim.
+They were sure that the court might grant the claimants something or anything if they brought in a strong claim.
 Hence, these individuals offered household financial support to claimants for the pendency of their lawsuits after assessing the strength and gravity of their claims.

 Modern legal funding saw its birth in Australia between the 1990s, when insolvency practitioners were permitted to enter into litigation funding contracts with insolvent individuals.